moonrepo/proto/docs/debugging.md

 The `assert()` method is what executes the child process, waits, and returns the result.
 This is what we need to interact with to debug the test.

 To start, comment out `success()` since it triggers a panic if the process is not succesful.
-You may need to replace it with a `assert!(false)` to force the test to keep failing (to view captured output).
+You may need to replace it with an `assert!(false)` to force the test to keep failing (to view captured output).

 We can then print stdout/stderr from the assert result like so: